Do I need an appointment to consign?

 Do you call me when my items sell?

-For both local and online consignors: We have over 1500 consignors and no less than 5000 pieces in the boutique at any given point in time.
-Although we would love to call you every time we sell one of your pieces there is simply not enough time in our day.
+For both local and online consignors: We have over 4,000 consignors and no less than 6,000 pieces in the boutique at any given point in time.
+Although we would love to call you every time we sell one of your pieces there is simply not enough time in the day.
 We are working on building a system that will notify you electronically.
-However, in the meantime you can check on the status of your consigned items at any time by sending us an email or giving us a call at the boutique.
-If you send an email please include your full name, street address and which months you'd like a sales report for.
-If you'd like a report of your remaining inventory please indicate that as well.
+However, in the meantime you can check on the status of your consigned items at any time by requesting a sales or inventory report in the Consignor Tools page of our website.

 Is there a minimun check amount required for a request?